About The Arts Partnership

 Cairn Reisch

-Cairn currently serves as the Community Relations Manager for Marvin.
-As a new role to Marvin, it has been fun to bring “non-traditional” partnerships into a fourth-generation family-owned manufacturing company.
-She’s honored to have been invited to be a part of the Board of Directors of TAP.
-Her interest comes from an appreciation of art and the energy it brings into community spaces.
-Cairn sees this opportunity as an expansion to create a lasting impact in this community.
+Cairn Reisch, Chair, has more than a decade of experience engaging community members in the mission of organizations.
+She currently serves as the Community Relations Manager for Marvin, a new role to Marvin.
+Reisch has enjoyed bringing “non-traditional” partnerships into a fourth-generation family-owned manufacturing company.
+Reish’s professional career has allowed her to really dive into bringing folks’ creativity out to be showcased and celebrated.
+Her interest in serving on the Board comes from an appreciation of art and the energy it brings into community spaces, recognizing that art is an opportunity to help create a lasting impact in the community.

 Shyla Thompson,